farsonJava/catalog/README.md

 architecture such as the controller mechanism showcased here.
 Client side token systems for handling session-scope information improve security and load factoring for servers as:

 1.)
 If server memory stores individual client data, it limits horizontal scalability (as would be the case within this design).
-For example, resource based requests + JWT tokens create synergy for functional and secure shared / per user  caching in the gateway to reduce load factoring on the server.
+For example, resource based requests + JWT tokens create synergy for functional and secure shared / per user  caching in the gateway to reduce load balancing on the server.
 Containing authentication data within requests also create a simpler stateless auth system so any server can handle them.

 2.)
 Storing individual client data in server memory through a session object rather than retrieving it from the request itself increases the risk of unintended exposure due to complex logic errors.